LyynTingYun/PARTE-MTF/README.md

 - Whether all backend executables exist
 - Whether executable permissions are correctly assigned
-- Whether the paths in `pershombox.cfg` are correct
+- Whether the paths in `cfg` are correct
 - Whether PersHomBox is correctly added to the Python path

 ---